WHAT'S IN A NAME?

 Altogether, this was a sudden and distressing end to the life of an enterprising and healthy young husband and father.

 Bridget Mary BERNASOCCHI (nee BOYLE) may not be a 'first mother'.
 It is possible that she emigrated with her parents during the 1850s.
 This is being investigated currently.
-Following Domenico's death, Bridget Mary married Glenlyon labourer Patrick LEE at St Peter's, Daylesford, in 1876.
-She and Patrick had two children, William Patrick and Eliza Bridget.
+Following Domenico's death, Bridget Mary married Irish labourer Patrick LEE, of Glenlyon, at St Peter's, Daylesford, on 16th December, 1876.
+Bridget, "34", identifies herself as "Farmer" on the Marriage Certificate thus conforming to a familiar pattern that saw many of the wives of absent (due to death or migration) Ticinese husbands continuing the family enterprise, usually very productively.
+This pattern occurred in both Ticino and Victoria.
+Bridget and Patrick had two children, William Patrick and Eliza Bridget.
 Sponsors at the baptism of William Patrick were John Boyle and Catherine Boyle.
 These are the second and third references to 'Boyle' at the baptisms of Bridget's children, thus suggesting that she did have family in Australia, including, maybe, her parents.

 When Bridget died on 25th February, 1925 she was living with her daughter, Catherine, and son-in-law, Henry OLVER, in Stewart Street, Hawthorn, Victoria.
 (Domenico's name is spelt "Domnico Bernasocchi" on Bridget's death certificate.)

 SON RICHARD AND DAUGHTER MARY ANNE (ka FRANCES)

 Catherine's brother, Richard, also came to live with her towards the end of his life.